Last week I wrapped up the biggest launch of my business so far.

 I’m pulling back to curtain on THAT stuff today, the behind the scenes stuff, because it’s important for me to be transparent and show you what REALLY goes on.

-One thing I noticed after talking about my launch on Periscope, was how different people’s ideas about what a big launch like that looks like from the outside compared to the reality.
+One thing I noticed after talking about my launch, was how different people’s ideas about what a big launch like that looks like from the outside compared to the reality.

 The reality is that I was still tweaking my sales page 10 minutes before we went live, that my boyfriend and video editor stayed up for 48 hours straight to make that sales video, and that I didn’t spend nearly as much money on the launch as people thought (because I operate lean and mean).

-So today I’m probably going to surprise you, burst your bubble, and maybe give you some insight into what I did and perhaps more importantly DID NOT do in order to have an “almost half a million dollar” launch (haha, just wanted to write that!).
+So today I’m probably going to surprise you, burst your bubble, and maybe give you some insight into what I did and perhaps more importantly DID NOT do in order to have a scaled up, multiple-six-figure launch.

 I’ll be curious to hear if the reality matched your expectations or not!